mcrute/ubntmfi/inform_protocol.md

 Input Payloads
 --------------
 Incoming packets appear to be a JSON version of the out put of the `mca-dump` command on the device.
 There is definitely some AirOS legacy in here.
-I don't document the whole input payload since most of it isn't interesting.
+I do not document the whole input payload since most of it is not interesting.

     callback from device: javascript object
         alarm: list of sensors